Jointly Modeling and Clustering Tensors in High Dimensions

 \section{Introduction}

 In modern data science, tensor data, where the data take the form of a multidimensional array, are becoming ubiquitous in a wide variety of scientific and business applications.
-For example, in neuroimaging, the anatomical magnetic resonance imaging (MRI) data can be viewed as a three-way tensor with image voxels corresponding to spatial locations in the brain \citep{Zhou2013tensorregression, Lock2018tensorontensor, tang2020individualized}; in recommender systems, the data are collected as a three-way user-item-context tensor \citep{Bi2018mutilayer}, where the context can be item features such as time, location, publisher, etc. Due to the rapidly increasing interests in analyzing tensor data, the statistical literature on tensor data analysis is fast growing, including topics such as tensor decomposition \citep{anandkumar2014tensor, sun2017provable, zhang2018tensor, hao2020sparse, xia2021effective}, tensor completion \citep{zhang2019cross, cai2020uncertainty, xia2021statistically}, and tensor regression \citep{li2016, zhang2018network, raskutti2019convex, zhang2020islet, zhou2020partially}.
-We refer to a recent survey by \citet{bi2020tensors} for a comprehensive review on tensor analysis.
+For example, in recommender systems, the data are collected as a three-way (user, item, context) tensor \citep{Bi2018mutilayer}, where the context can be item features such as time, location and publisher.
+Due to the rapidly increasing interest in analyzing tensor data, the literature on tensor data analysis is fast growing, including topics such as tensor decomposition \citep{anandkumar2014tensor, sun2017provable, zhang2018tensor, xia2021effective}, tensor completion \citep{cai2020uncertainty, xia2021statistically,cai2021nonconvex}, and tensor regression \citep{li2016, zhang2018network, zhou2020partially}.
+We refer to a recent survey by \citet{bi2020tensors} for a comprehensive review on tensor data analysis.